 When you make a profit from selling your investments you are

-Taxation Office (ATO) provides useful information to help you work
+tax.
+The Australian Taxation Office has useful information to

 A capital gain is added to your income in the year you sell the

 investment and taxed at your marginal rate.
-If you hold the
+If you held the

-investment for over a year you are only taxed on
+investment for more than a year you are only taxed on

 half the capital gain.
 So if your marginal tax